maierbn/opendihu/doc/sphinx/settings/finite_element_method.rst

 This class template is used to discretize the Laplace operator using the Finite Element Method.
 It assembles stiffness and mass matrices and can call a solver for the Laplace or Poisson problem.
 Thus, it can be used directly to solve a Laplace or Poisson problem.
-Or it can be used in a timestepping scheme to solve a diffusion equation.
+It can also be used in a timestepping scheme to solve a diffusion equation.

 C++ instantiation
 -----------------